Why Add-to-Cart Links Matter in 2025

-What is a cart permalink?
+What is a card permalink?

 This section explains another way to use permalink to create Shopify add to cart links.
 (Source: Permalinks to preload the cart) We suggest you try the first method above first as we had a chance to test it.
 However, some Shopify store owners have used this second method and saw it worked as well.